monarchs-ice/monarchs/docs/source/quickstart.rst

 ======================

-If you have a model that has crashed, or you want to restart a model from the end of a previous run, you can use the ``reload_state`` variable in the model setup script.
+If you have a model that has crashed, or you want to restart a model from the end of a previous run, you can use the ``reload_from_dump`` variable in the model setup script.
 This will load in the state from the dump file specified in the ``dump_filepath`` variable, and restart the model from this point.
 This allows for finishing of crashed runs, or to use the initial conditions of a previous run as a starting point for a subsequent one.